cube-drone/tenver/drone_ver.md

 SHOULD HAVE been MAGICAL.
 3. Precedence refers to how versions are compared to each other when ordered.
-When making precedence calculations, ALWAYS discard everything except for the unix time and sort by THAT.
+When making precedence calculations, ALWAYS discard everything except for the Unix time and sort by THAT.
 It is NOT RECOMMENDED that you use the random dictionary word instead, but it would probably be MORE EXCITING.
 11. ALWAYS [I wanna be with you and make believe with you](https://www.youtube.com/watch?v=eSMeUPFjQHc).